Allegra Spender: Voting record

-Spender was one of a number of community Independents, who campaigned during the 2022 Australian federal election on “doing politics differently”.
-Since coming to office, she has reportedly held over 65 community events, featuring the likes of tax expert Ken Henry, renowned playwright Suzie Miller, investigative journalist and author Jess Hill, Professor Tom Calma AO and Tim Buckley.
-She has also held events with younger local influencers such as Anjali Sharma, Lottie Dalziel, Hannah Ferguson, Chanel Contos and Ruby Langton Batty.

-In November 2022, Spender hosted Wentworth’s first ever climate action forum “Powering Wentworth to Net-Zero" at the newly renovated Bondi Pavilion in collaboration with Saul Griffith of Rewiring Australia and the Smart Energy Council.
-The event was moderated by local comedian Dan Ilic.

 Bondi Junction stabbings

 On 13 April 2024, the Bondi Junction stabbings took place in Spender's electorate of Wentworth.
 Spender was a highly visible presence in the aftermath of the attacks, comforting local constituents at the site and leading tributes alongside Prime Minister Anthony Albanese and NSW Premier Chris Minns.

-As editor of the Good Weekend, Katrina Strickland commented: “After the Bondi Junction stabbings in April, I, like thousands of others, felt compelled to lay flowers at the impromptu memorial that had sprung up in the nearby shopping centre.
-I found myself walking past regularly in the days that followed, bearing witness to the growing number of floral tributes, a life-affirming antidote to the darkness of the time.
-And here's the thing.
-More often than not, Allegra Spender was there.
-The member for Wentworth stood in that mall not just when the TV crews were buzzing but long after they’d gone, talking quietly with grieving constituents."

 Following the attacks, Spender joined with Elizabeth Young – the mother of Jade Young, one of the victims of the attack – to call for mental health reform across state, territory, and federal governments.

 Personal life

 Spender has three children with her husband, Mark Capps, a Canva executive.
 As of May 2024, she lives in Darling Point in Sydney and has properties in Woollahra and Great Mackerel Beach in New South Wales.

 Spender is a regular runner, reportedly getting up at 5:30am during parliamentary sitting weeks to go running.

+In 2026, The Australian reported that Spender was likely the wealthiest member of federal parliament, after inheriting part of her mother's $129 million estate.